BaohaoLiao/SAGE/README.md

 ## 🔥 News

 - **[02/08/2026]** SAGE reproduction code is released!
-A [huggingface collection](https://huggingface.co/collections/baohao/sage) of dataset and models is also released.
+A [huggingface collection](https://huggingface.co/collections/baohao/sage) of datasets and models is also released.
 - **[02/03/2026]** SAGE paper is released on [arXiv](https://www.arxiv.org/abs/2602.03143)!